isc-projects/bind9/doc/arm/reference.rst

    statement set in ``options`` or ``view``.
 If not specified, the default is to allow transfers to all hosts.

    The transport level limitations can also be specified.
-In particular, zone transfers can be restricted to a specific port and DNS transport protocol by using the options ``port`` and ``transport``.
-Zone transfers are currently only possible via the TCP and TLS transports; either option can be specified.
+In particular, zone transfers can be restricted to a specific port and/or DNS transport protocol by using the options ``port`` and ``transport``.
+   Either option can be specified; if both are used, both constraints must be satisfied in order for the transfer to be allowed.
+Zone transfers are currently only possible via the TCP and TLS transports.

-   For example: ``allow-transfer port 853 transport tls { any; };``
+   For example: ``allow-transfer port 853 transport tls { any; };`` allows outgoing zone transfers to any host using the TLS transport over port 853.

 ``blackhole``
    This specifies a list of addresses which the server does not accept queries